 Are you surfing the wrong board?

-But how do you find the right volume for you?
+So, how do you determine the right volume for you?

 Knowing Your Surfboard Volume

-Determining the right volume for your surfboards requires thinking about many different factors.
-Your age, surfing ability, frequency and the types of waves to surf are all important in finding the right surfboard volume.
+There are many factors that come into play when determining the right volume for your surfboards.
+Age, ability, frequency and the type of waves you generally surf all play important roles in finding the right surfboard volume

-External measurements of a surfboard are a great starting point, but the distribution of the foam through the entire outline can also have major impacts on the performance of your surfboard.
+The full dimensions of a board are great to know, but it’s the distribution of the foam throughout the outline that will impact the volume and the performance of your surfboard.

-By knowing your volume, you can help determine the right equipment for your level of surfing.
-Luckily, there is plenty of information out there today including volume calculators and volume charts to help you determine the volume that is best for you.
-However, lots of these volume calculators can be fairly general and often only take your weight into consideration.
+Knowing your volume will help to determine the right equipment for you no matter the level of surfing you are at.
+Fortunately these days there are many surfboard volume calculators and volume charts that have been developed to help you determine what volume is best for you.
+Lots of these volume calculators however, can be pretty general and only really take your weight into consideration.

-The Board Engine is an advanced calculator that gives you examples of boards and takes your age, level of fitness, surfing ability, type of waves and style of board you prefer all into consideration.
+, can take your age, fitness level, surfing ability, type of waves and style of board you prefer all into consideration.

-Take a simple example.
-Say you have two people, one of them is 25 and the other is 60.
-Even if they’re both 5’10 and 180 LBS, they probably shouldn’t be surfing the same board.
-Surfboard volume calculators need to take this information into consideration.
+When you think about it, it’s pretty obvious.
+If you have two people, both 180cm and 75kg, but one of them is 25 and the other is 60, they probably shouldn’t be surfing the same board.
+Any surfboard volume calculator should then take this information into consideration.

 Finding the Volume of a Surfboard and the Use of CAD programs

-Up until recently, volume was considered without consistently being measured.
-You used to just feel the rails and throw the board under your arm and that would give you an idea of how she was going to float.
+In past years, volume was considered, but rarely ever measured.
+You used to just feel the rails and throw the board under your arm to get an idea of how she was going to float.

-People still swear by this and anyone who’s been around surfing will tell you it’s still a good system.
-If you have some surfing experience, you will always be able to use the feel test to understand to some extent how that board will perform for you.
+Lots of people still swear by the old board under the arm test, and for the most part, it’s still a good way to feel out a board.
+If you have some surfing experience, you will always be able to use this method and know to some degree how that board will perform for you.

-The use of CAD systems have created a situation where shapers can easily refine a surfboard’s volume without having the hassle of using a displacement tank.
-This makes it easier to find the right dimensions and dial in equipment for your optimal performance.
-As mentioned before, advanced surfers can feel the difference in as little as half a Liter change in volume.
+The use of CAD programs have allowed shapers to easily find and refine a surfboard’s volume without going through the painstaking and sometimes inaccurate method of using a displacement tank to do so.
+This makes it easier to dial in ones equipment for optimal performance.
+As noted above, an advanced surfer can feel the difference in as little as .5L change in volume.

-So now that we can find and refine the volume of a surfboard easily, we have to consider how surface area, outline and distribution of foam relates to the surfboard volume.
+So, now that we can calculate and refine the volume of a surfboard with relative ease, we have to consider how the volume relates to the surface area, outline and distribution of foam through a board.